dmit4git/full-plate/README.md

 Follow [documentation](https://go2docs.graylog.org/current/setting_up_graylog/oidc.html?Highlight=OIDC) to configure OIDC.
 Use following settings for the OIDC Authentication Service in Graylog:
 * OIDC base URL: `https://accounts.fullplate.dev/realms/fullplate`
 * Callback URL: `https://logs.fullplate.dev/authorization-code/callback`
-* Graylog has a required default role setting, so any user authenticated with Keycloak will [have access](https://community.graylog.org/t/oidc-reject-users-without-any-roles/33412/3) to Graylog in default role
-  * use [keycloak-restrict-client-auth](https://github.com/sventorben/keycloak-restrict-client-auth) to deny users without `restricted-access` client role

 Graylog stack is independent of other services and can be started/stopped at any time.